lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Evaluation Types:
-- Daniel Khanemann: Evaluate the process not the outcome.
+- Daniel Kahneman: Evaluate the process not the outcome.

 ## efficiency, maintainability, sustainability,
 - scalability